-After the third scorpion, which I almost stepped on with my bare foot, I took to the internet to research the steps I can take to keep them from entering my home.
+After the third scorpion, which I almost stepped on with my bare foot, I referred to the internet to research the steps I can take to keep them from entering my home.

-Eliminate Excess Moisture
+1. Eliminate Excess Moisture

-Get Rid of Other Insects in Your Home
+2. Get Rid of Other Insects in Your Home

-Scorpions feed on insects, so if you have an issue with roaches, ants, or other bugs in the house, you’ll need to solve that problem before the scorpions will go away.
+Scorpions feed on insects, so if you have an issue with roaches, ants, or other bugs in the house, you’ll need to deal with the problem first before the scorpions will go away.

 - Clean up crumbs and wash dishes promptly so bugs don’t have a food source.

 - Keep the insect population down outdoors as well, since scorpions prefer to live outside.

 — Survival Life (@SurvivalLF) July 18, 2016

-Remove Scorpion Shelters
+3. Remove Scorpion Shelters

 Scorpions like to hide in dark places, especially during the day.
-Get rid of structures in and around your home that could be used as a convenient hiding place by a scorpion.
-Take the following measures to keep scorpions from hanging around:
+Get rid of structures in and around your home scorpions use as a convenient hiding place.

-- Store cardboard boxes on shelves instead of the floor
+- Store cardboard boxes on shelves instead of the floor.

-- Don’t keep clutter around your home or under the beds
+- Don’t keep clutter around your home or under the beds.

-Seal Your Home
+4. Keep Your Home Sealed

-Scorpions can slip through an opening the size of a credit card.
+Scorpions can slip through an opening as small as the size of a credit card.
 Sealing your home is an important method for keeping them from invading.